yhz61010/android/README.md

+# Known Issues
+1. Can not play AAC file in Audio demo on OnePlus 8T device.
+2. In realtime communication of Audio demo, if the audio codec is 8Khz/16bit/2 channels, the volume of receiver is too small to hear.

 # TODO List
 ~~1.
 Camera2Live~~(Solved)
 ~~When you initialize `Camera2Component`, you must specify the *encoder* type manually.
-This is not a wise way to do it.
+This is not a wise way.
 In the next version, I will identity the *encoder* automatically according to the camera characteristics.~~

 ~~2.
 Network Monitor~~(Solved)